 Tutoring is a great way to hone your own knowledge of a subject and to build valuable interpersonal communication skills.
 We're glad that you're considering joining our team of dedicated tutors!

 Tutoring Services offers appointment-based assistance to all currently enrolled Vanderbilt students who wish to enhance their academic performance in classes offered by the College of Arts and Science in the following departments: Biological Sciences, Chemistry, Economics, Mathematics, and Physics.
 We also offer a number of academic support services in partnership with the Bishop Joseph Johnson Black Cultural Center and the Office of LGBTQI Life.

 The Position & Job Responsibilities

 Our tutors offer one-on-one learning support to their fellow students in subjects in which the tutors have already excelled themselves.
 Our tutors also have the option of helping to facilitate our popular Pre-Exam Study Groups, Weekly Learning Roundtables, and MCAT HYC: Biochemistry groups.

 Pay: Undergraduate tutors begin at $10/hour, while graduate tutors will earn $15/hour.

-Time commitment: Tutors commit to 4-8 hours/week, in addition to which they make time to attend periodic staff meetings.
-We ask all of our tutors to commit to working for at least a semester (preferably a whole academic year (although the number of hours worked per week can be adjusted between fall and spring semesters).
+Time commitment: Tutors commit to 4-8 hours/week, in addition to which they make time to attend three staff meetings per semester.
+We need tutors who can commit to working for a whole academic year (although the number of hours worked per week can be adjusted between fall and spring semesters).

-Location: We require all of our tutors to hold their one-on-one tutoring sessions and group sessions take place at the Collaborative Learning Suite (1801 Edgehill Avenue, Suite 112).
+Location: We require that all one-on-one tutoring sessions and group sessions take place at the Collaborative Learning Suite (1801 Edgehill Avenue, Suite 112).
 NOTE: For the 2020-2021 academic year, all tutoring sessions are held via remote video-conference.

 How do I become a tutor?

-- Request a copy of your transcript be send to Tutoring Services (see instructions on application form).
+- Request a copy of your college transcript be sent to Tutoring Services.
+(See instructions on application form.)

 - After a first round of review, applicants may be invited to schedule a short, in-person interview.
 NOTE: For the 2020-2021 academic year, all tutoring interviews will be held via remote video-conference.